 Before enrolment, a Scholarship Agreement based on the Model in Annex VI shall be concluded between the students receiving an EM scholarship and the EM Coordinating Centre.
-A Student Agreement based on the Model in Annex IV shall be concluded, on behalf of the Consortium, between every student and the Local Coordinator of his/her first-term university within one week after the student's arrival.
+A Student Agreement based on the Model in Annex IV shall be concluded, on behalf of the Consortium, between every student and the Local Coordinators of the individual university where the student spends the first term within one week after the student's arrival.
 When applicable, a copy of the Scholarship Agreement shall be attached to the Student Agreement.
-The EMLE Exam and Thesis Regulations (Annex V) shall be part of both agreements and shall be attached to them.
-The conclusion of the Student Agreement shall be a condition for finalizing enrolment in the EMLE.
-The conclusion of the Scholarship Agreement and Scholarship Agreement shall be posted on the EMLE website, in order for prospective students to be aware of their contents.
-Any further regulations of Partner Universities shall be binding on the EMLE students on condition that they are promptly communicated to them.
+The EMLE Exam and Thesis Regulations (Annex V) shall be part of both agreements.
+Signing the Student Agreement shall be a condition for finalising enrolment in the EMLE.
+The conclusion of the Scholarship Agreement shall moreover be a condition for the payment of EM scholarships.
+Models of the Student Agreement and the Scholarship Agreement shall be posted on the EMLE website, for information of prospective students.
+Any further regulations of the Partners shall be binding on the EMLE students on condition that they are promptly communicated to them.